tannneer/CS326-GroupProject/team/markdowns/features.md

 **Assigned to**: Limbani Chaponda

-## Create page where users can write in three different section
+## Create seamless IndexedDB Integration with Responsive Cross-Browser Front-End Design

 Integrated IndexedDB for persistent client-side data storage.
 Ensured cross-browser compatibility and that your front-end is responsive to different screen sizes using CSS media queries, flexbox, or grid layout.